hujhax/austin-improv-wiki/The Professor.md

 Typically, one actor plays the Professor for a contiguous run of shows, with different actors playing (pre-determined) "companion" characters (or, in rare cases, pairs of companions) from week to week.

 ## History
-Prior to the founding of the troupe, the idea of "Improvised *Doctor Who*" had long been floating around in the improv community.[http://forum.austinimprov.com/viewtopic.php?f=4&t=11329]  In June 2011, [[Justin Davis]] posted a facebook status inviting all interested parties to join him for an improv take on *Doctor Who*.
+Prior to the founding of the troupe, the idea of "Improvised *Doctor Who*" had long been floating around in the improv community.[http://forum.austinimprov.com/viewtopic.php?f=4&t=11329]  In June 2011, [[Justin Bozied]] posted a Facebook status inviting all interested parties to join him for an improv take on *Doctor Who*.
 The Professor then premiered at [[The Hideout Theatre]] on Thursday, June 23, 2011 as part of [[The Threefer]], and played an 8pm show at the Hideout two days later.

 Its first full run was a six-week set of Friday shows at [[The Institution Theater]] from October 14, 2011 to November 18, 2011.
 Its second run was at [[Salvage Vanguard Theater]] (produced by [[Gnap!]]), on Fridays and Saturdays from March 23, 2012 to April 21, 2012.
 In between runs, the troupe played one-off shows, including *[[The TV Set]]* in July 2012[http://forum.austinimprov.com/viewtopic.php?t=13738]

-At the end of 2012, [[Justin Davis]] stepped down as director.
+At the end of 2012, [[Justin Bozied]] stepped down as director.
 At the start of 2013, [[Michael Ferstenfeld]] took over as director, and the troupe resumed performing one-off shows like [[The TV Set]][http://forum.austinimprov.com/viewtopic.php?f=20&t=14613].
 For their third run in late 2013, Ferstenfeld incorporated scene-painting, the interior of the T.A.R.D.I.S., voice modulation, and homemade robots, drawing more influence from "classic" *Doctor Who*, 1963-1989, the years preceding Russell T Davies and Steven Moffat.

 ## Casts
 ### "Season Zero"